mdsanaullah23/Real-Estate/README.md

 2. **Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the website.**

 3. **Explore the property listings, search for properties, and interact with the website's features.**

+## Deployment

+This website is deployed on Netlify.
+You can access the live version [here]([https://your-netlify-domain.com](https://662dfa4d6f5eac7a1288b917--harmonious-toffee-fa8214.netlify.app/)).

 ## Contributing